packetlost/beach-size/README.md

 # beach-size

-**Because this script performs a many factorials, please consider your CPU before inputting large values**
+**Because this script performs many factorials (and is poorly optimized), please consider your CPU before inputting large values**

 This is a quick-and-dirty script to describe the difficulty of locating a file on a distributed storage network without information regarding the locations of its shards.
 It computes the probability of locating all the shards of a file with a number of random non-repeating draws from a network containing a given number of shards.